8 Steps to make your website GDPR compliant

 6. Update your data security

 You also need policies regarding potential data breaches, like protocols for addressing a breach and notifying users that their data was compromised.
-Be sure to have systems in place to monitor site changes as well to make sure your site stays compliant.
-This can be as simple as using an automation tool like Vanta to regularly scan your system.
+Be sure to have systems in place to monitor site changes and ensure GDPR compliance.
+This step of becoming GDPR compliant can be as simple as using an automation tool like Vanta to regularly scan your system.

 Get GDPR Compliant